vishalingale/cppBaseClasses/README.md

 # cppBaseClasses
-Base classes for all common classes used frequently
+Base classes for very frequently used functionality like Thread/Message Queues.
+It has no external library dependency like boost.
+Makes is a good choice for embedded Linux Projects